Upsie nabs $5M to build a direct-to-consumer warranty service – TechCrunch

 Other companies have built businesses in the area of providing warranty services outside of what retailers offer, such as SquareTrade, which was acquired by AllState, and Asurion.
 Puneet Agarwal, a partner at True Ventures, believes that it stands out.

-“Upsie is the only consumer facing brand in the space whereas everyone else is more of a back end provider,” he said.
+“Upsie is the only consumer-facing brand in the space, whereas everyone else is more of a back-end provider,” he said.
 “Their subscriber growth and engagement are tremendous and the end consumer identifies with them.
-Because of their direct consumer focus, they also offer a level of pricing, convenience, and customer service the industry has not seen.”
+Because of their direct consumer focus, they also offer a level of pricing, convenience and customer service the industry has not seen.”
 He added that the “big ambition” is “to make the idea of ‘upsie-ing’ a product as part of the the everyday lexicon of the consumer.”

 Bethea said that one of the big early challenges was convincing insurance companies that D2C was a viable idea — which dissipated as insurance companies, like all brands and B2B2C businesses, began to consider the plethora of ways that people are buying goods today, which increasingly extend well outside the realm of just retailers.